 Trine is the PI of the project CRCbiome funded by the Norwegian cancer Society, aiming to identify biomarkers in the gut microbiome for use in colorectal cancer screening.
 In collaboration with Paula Berstad they lead an effort to elucidate the interplay between the microbiome, lifestyle, diet and medication use on colorectal cancer development.

 She is also one of the leaders in a cross-institutional group that works with development of methods and analyses of genomic events and variation in persistent infection of Human Papillomavirus, with aim to discover if the accumulation of these events can be used in cervical cancer screening.

-Trine is an Associate Professor II at Department of Informatics, University of Oslo.
+Trine is an Associate Professor II at Centre for Bioinfomatics, Department of Informatics, University of Oslo.

 She remained in the same research centre as a postdoctoral fellow from 2008 to 2012, sequencing, de novo assembling and annotating the genome of the Atlantic cod, including an in-depth analyses of the cod immune system.

 CRCbiome - The microbiome as a colorectal cancer screening biomarker

 Small non-coding RNA as early detection cancer biomarkers

 Cisplatin treatment of testicular cancer patients introduces long-term changes in the epigenome